Thank you for visiting Kan Herb Company.

 Wilms S, 2013.
 Nurturing the fetus.
 IN: TJ Hinrichs, LL Barnes (eds) Chinese Medicine and Healing.
 Cambridge: Harvard University Press.

-Yi K. Shin Dongwon, Treasured Mirror of Eastern Medicine and the History of East Asian Medicine (Book review) 2018; East Asian Science, Technology and Society 12: 97-100.
+Yi K. Dongwon S, 2018.
+Treasured Mirror of Eastern Medicine and the History of East Asian Medicine (Book review).
+East Asian Science, Technology and Society 12: 97-100.

-Yoeli-Tlalim R. Reorienting Histories of Medicine: Encounters along the Silk Roads.
+Yoeli-Tlalim R 2021.
+Reorienting Histories of Medicine: Encounters along the Silk Roads.
 London: Bloomsbury Academic, 2021.

-Yu F, Takahashi T, Moriya J, Kawaura K, Yamakawa J, Kusaka K, Itoh T, Morimoto S, Yamacugchi N, Kanda T. Traditional Chinese Medicine and Kampo: A review from the distant past for the future.
+Yu F, Takahashi T, Moriya J, Kawaura K, Yamakawa J, Kusaka K, Itoh T, Morimoto S, Yamacugchi N, Kanda T, 2006.
+Traditional Chinese Medicine and Kampo: A review from the distant past for the future.
 J Intern Med Res 2006; 35:331-239.

-Zhang GD, Chen Q, Tao TM.
+Zhang GD, Chen Q, Tao TM, 2023.
 Comparison of syndrome differentiation and treatment systems between Huangdi Nei Jing and Treatise on Cold Damage [letter].
-Asia Journal of Surgery 2023; 46: 4699-4700.
+Asia Journal of Surgery; 46: 4699-4700.

 Share: